Tired of getting poor grades on your high school or college essays?

 An effective essay hook has the ability to keep the reader interested and motivate them to finish reading the entire essay.
 It is a good practice to start your essay with a hook as it provides an idea about your overall topic and the questions that are addressed.

 While it is important to keep the opening line intriguing and interesting, it is equally important for the rest of the text to be engaging as well.
+Here is a complete guide to describe to keep your audience engaged.

 In this article, we are going to address the basics of writing a hook and the different types of hooks.